mobile app bar

 FIA Formula One World Championship, WM, Weltmeisterschaft 2019, Grand Prix of Italy, Zak Brown (USA, McLaren F1 Team), Fernando Alonso (ESP)

-Fernando Alonso has spent most of his F1 career moving teams in search of that elusive third world championship.
-Other than Ferrari, McLaren is another team where he has driven for a considerable amount of time.
+Fernando Alonso has spent most of his F1 career changing teams, searching for that elusive third world championship.
+Other than Ferrari, McLaren is the team he has driven for a considerable amount of time.

 He first moved to the Woking-based team in 2007 as a reigning world champion.
 However, a bitter intra-team rivalry with rookie Lewis Hamilton saw him push for a move back to Renault the very next season.
-With things not quite working out with Renault as he had expected, Alonso decided to move to Ferrari in 2010.
+With things not quite working out at Renault, Alonso moved to Ferrari in 2010.

-After coming agonizingly close to winning the title on two occasions — in 2010 and 2012 — he decided to move back to McLaren in 2015.
-He drove for them until 2018, following which he took a sabbatical from the sport and decided to race in other series.
+After coming agonizingly close to winning the title on two occasions — in 2010 and 2012 — Alonso moved back to McLaren in 2015 and drove for them until 2018.
+He then took a sabbatical from the sport, trying his hand at other racing series.

-But this time, Brown wants Alonso to race for McLaren in the WEC, with the Woking-based outfit set to return to the championship in 2027.
+But this time, Brown wants Alonso to race for McLaren in the World Endurance Championship (WEC).
+The Woking-based outfit is set to return to the championship in 2027.
 McLaren will enter the hypercar class and also compete in the 2027 edition of the 24 Hours of Le Mans.

-Deliberating a reunion with Alonso, Brown said, “Alonso is one of the best, I know, because he worked for us.
-He is an incredible athlete, and although his days in Formula 1 will end soon, we have already announced that we will return to Le Mans, a race that he has already won, and I would love to see him again in a McLaren.”
+“Alonso is one of the best, I know, because he worked for us.
+He is an incredible athlete, and although his days in Formula 1 will end soon, we have already announced that we will return to Le Mans, a race that he has already won, and I would love to see him again in a McLaren,” Brown said, hinting at a possible reunion with the Spaniard.

-As things stand, Alonso is the closest F1 driver to achieve the triple-crown in motorsport, an accolade that only Graham Hill has achieved so far.
-And Alonso can do it with McLaren, a team that also holds this accolade.
+As things stand, Alonso is the closest F1 driver to achieve the triple-crown in motorsport, an accolade that only Graham Hill has earned so far.

 To achieve the triple crown, a driver must win the Monaco GP, the 24 Hours of Le Mans, and the Indy 500.
-Alonso has won two of these races already, winning the Monaco GP twice in 2006 and 2007 and the Le Mans in 2018 and 2019.
+Alonso has won two of these races already, winning the Monaco GP twice in 2006 and 2007 with Renault and McLaren, respectively, and the Le Mans in 2018 and 2019 with Toyota Gazoo Racing.

-He has tried to achieve the crown by entering the Indy 500 with McLaren in the past, but he has failed to show his competitiveness across the pond.
+He tried to achieve the crown by entering the Indy 500 with McLaren in the past.
+But he has failed to show his competitiveness across the pond.
+Alonso would probably be interested in trying it with McLaren, the only team to have achieved the triple crown.

 About the author